-M/C at pedal - from outboard to inboard... bolt, pedal, flat washer, rod-end, nylok nut.
-Do not reverse the orientation of the hardware at this location.
-The non-threaded portion of the shank at this location will provide better support going through the pedal.
+M/C at pedal - from inboard to outboard... modified shank bolt, rod-end, pedal, nylok nut.
+Do not reverse the orientation of the hardware at this location as it will interfere with the pedal hanger.
+Torque the bolt/nut at this location to 15-18 ft/lbs, light wrist tight.